Majors, Certificates/Minors and Accelerated Degree programs

 The School of Foreign Service and the Graduate School of Arts and Sciences sponsor several accelerated bachelor’s/master’s programs for those qualified students who plan to continue their professional education in international affairs at the graduate level and desire to complete the two degrees in approximately five years.
 Students with appropriate undergraduate coursework may count graduate level courses toward the undergraduate degree.
 Some of the graduate programs may permit appropriate courses beyond those required for the undergraduate degree to be applied toward the master’s degree within limits set by policy and with explicit approval of the particular master’s program, the BSFS Program, and the Graduate School.

-Third year students in the School of Foreign Service who have maintained an honors average (3.500 or better) are eligible to apply to one of the below multidisciplinary master’s degree programs within the university:
+Third year students in the School of Foreign Service who have maintained an average 3.500 or better GPA are eligible to apply to one of the below multidisciplinary master’s degree programs within the university:

 Admission to the accelerated degree programs is highly competitive.
 Applicants must satisfy all application procedures as outlined by the Graduate Admissions Office.
 Successful applicants matriculate fully into the graduate program in the fourth year and graduate with the Bachelor’s Degree upon completion of all undergraduate degree requirements.
 Please see the Graduate School of Arts and Sciences Graduate Bulletin for information and requirements of the master’s programs.
 Applicants must contact their advising dean in the in the Undergraduate Program Office prior to submitting an application to the Accelerated Programs.